Photo from Unsplash

 Morning

-As a shepherd, Abel sanctified his work to the glory of God, and offered a sacrifice of blood upon his altar, and the Lord had respect unto Abel and his offering.
-This early type of our Lord is exceedingly clear and distinct.
-Like the first streak of light which tinges the east at sunrise—it does not reveal everything but it clearly manifests the great fact that the sun is coming.
+Abel, as a shepherd, dedicated his work to God and offered a sacrifice of blood on his altar.
+The Lord accepted both Abel and his offering.
+This early example of our Lord is clear and powerful.
+Like the first light of dawn, it doesn’t show everything, but it clearly reveals that the sun is rising.

-“The good Shepherd lays down His life for the sheep.”
-Let us weep over Him as we view Him slain by the hatred of mankind, staining the horns of His altar with His own blood.
-Abel’s blood speaks.
-“The Lord said unto Cain—The voice of your brother’s blood cries unto Me from the ground.”
-The blood of Jesus has a mighty tongue, and the import of its prevailing cry is not vengeance but mercy.
-It is precious beyond all preciousness to stand at the altar of our good Shepherd! to see Him bleeding there as the slaughtered priest, and then to hear His blood speaking peace to all His flock, peace in our conscience, peace between man and his offended Maker, peace all down the ages of eternity for blood-washed men.
-Abel is the first shepherd in order of time but our hearts shall ever place Jesus first in order of excellence.
-Great Keeper of the sheep, we the people of Your pasture bless You with our whole hearts—when we see You slain for us!
+“The good shepherd lays down His life for the sheep.”
+Let us weep over Jesus as we think of Him being killed by the hatred of the world, His blood staining the altar where He offered Himself.
+Abel’s blood cried out for justice, but Jesus’ blood speaks a greater word—not vengeance, but mercy.
+How precious it is to stand before the altar of our good Shepherd, to see Him there as the sacrifice, and to hear His blood speaking peace to us: peace in our hearts, peace between us and God, and peace that lasts for eternity.
+Abel may have been the first shepherd in time, but our hearts will always place Jesus first in greatness.
+Great Shepherd of the sheep, we, Your people, bless You with all our hearts as we see You slain for us!

 Evening